Marvin510/SelfStudyProject/Part 1 - 5 Visualization.md

 ![Picture3](https://github.com/Marvin510/SelfStudyProject/blob/master/Images/Picture%203.jpg)

 This image is not informative, captivating or simple to understand.

-On the other hand, it is complex as it would require background knowledge to unders the effect of each variable on the image.
+it is complex as it would require background knowledge to unders the effect of each variable on the image.

 It is just plain data that would cause boredom on the average reader.

-The visualization tries to convey the effect of humans to climate change but fails to do so and therefore the visuals are unimportant
+The visualization tries to convey the idea that human's behavior leads to factors impacting climage change.
+However, the visualization falls short of giving that impresion quickly and therefore is too complex and innefective.

 | Criteria      | Points|
 | ------------- | -----:|
 | Informative   |   0   |